 Greenhouse gas inventory

-Goal IV of Skidmore’s strategic plan, Creating Pathways to Excellence: The Plan for Skidmore College, 2015-2025, embraces the responsible management of our natural resources and affirms a “more comprehensive definition of sustainability that includes the interconnected spheres of the environment, the economy, and society.”
-Our holistic understanding of sustainability reinforces the connections between sustainability and other core goals of the plan, including integrative excellence, inclusion, and health and well-being.
-We believe that measuring and tracking Skidmore’s GHG emissions demonstrates our continued commitment to sustainability and fosters a sense of collective responsibility as we examine current actions and seek solutions to minimize emissions across college operations.
+Skidmore’s GHG mitigation efforts align with our goals and values described in Skidmore’s strategic plan, Creating Pathways to Excellence: The Plan for Skidmore College, 2015-2025.
+Skidmore’s holistic understanding of sustainability reinforces the connections between the pillars of the plan, including integrative excellence, inclusion, and health and well-being, and sustainability.
+Skidmore’s continued investment in sustainability, including measuring and tracking Skidmore’s GHG emissions, demonstrates our longstanding commitment to sustainability, environmental justice, and helps to foster a sense of collective responsibility as we examine the impact of current actions and seek solutions to minimize emissions across operations.